 Being a busy stay-at-home Mum, I don’t have the luxury of attending classes in person.
 Plus, most of such classes (even cooking ones!) can be quite expensive.
 So signing up for online courses that don’t have a hefty price tag to them makes me happy, since I can learn at my own pace and so far – all of these courses that I’ve taken give lifelong access.
 These have been worthy investments.

-Besides “My Homemaking Mentor” (which enrollment is currently closed), I’m a big fan of Crystal Paine’s “Make Over Your Mornings” 14-day course.
+Besides “My Homemaking Mentor“, I’m also a big fan of Crystal Paine’s “Make Over Your Mornings” 14-day course.
 This course is designed to help you rebuild the very foundation of your day, and help ignite a new sense of passion and purpose in your lives (all in only 15 minutes a day!).
-Go check it out. 🙂
+Go check these 2 courses out. 🙂

 (7) Excellent homemakers take good care of themselves.